Joan Cadden (historian): Career

 Cadden taught as an assistant professor in the Department of History of Science at Harvard University from 1971 to 1976.
 She was a visiting lecturer in history at the University of Colorado, Boulder in 1977-1978.
 She taught at Kenyon College from 1978 to 1996.
 She was a Dibner Visiting Historian of Science at Purdue University Calumet in 1996-1997.
-She joined the University of California at Davis in 1996 as Professor of History.
+She joined the University of California, Davis in 1996 as Professor of History.
 Cadden served as president of the History of Science Society (HSS) from 2006 to 2007.
 She retired and became Professor Emeritus at UC Davis in 2008.

 Her work has been characterized as exploring the "seams of disciplines"—the connections between history of science, gender history, history of sexuality, social history, and intellectual history.
 Methodologically, she broke new ground, paying "particular attention to the cultural and social milieux these sources were produced in; to the assumptions and expectations of authors and readers; to questions of form, style, and presentation."

 Her book Meanings of Sex Difference in the Middle Age: Medicine, Science, and Culture (1993) was groundbreaking in its examination of sex and gender, and has deeply influenced subsequent scholarship.
 Cadden examines the discussions of sexual difference from Aristotle through the fourteenth century, revealing a wide range of ideas about sexual determination, reproductive roles and sexual pleasure.
 She finds multiple models of sexuality in writings throughout the middles ages.
 This challenged Thomas Laqueur's assertion in Making Sex: Body and Gender from the Greeks to Freud (1990) that male and female were seen as "manifestations of a unified substratum" before the 18th century.
 Cadden addressed medieval discourse in all its "staggering complexity", an "interconnectedness of intellectual interests" that was "far from comforting" in its diversity.

 She went on to research Pietro D'Abano and to explore the complexities of medieval natural philosophers' understanding of homosexual desire in her book Nothing Natural Is Shameful: Sodomy and Science in Late Medieval Europe (2013).
 Although she recognizes its limitations, she uses the medieval term "sodomy" to avoid conflation with modern senses of the term "homosexuality".
 Discussion focuses around Aristotle's Problemata IV.26 and its questioning of male-male sexual desire.
 The book has been described as "a sophisticated reflection on sex and sexuality."